Overview

 Baclofen

 Baclofen is also one of the most prescribed and recommended medications for adult muscle pain, spasms, and contractions.
 It’s a prescription medication recommended for pain due to conditions like multiple sclerosis or spinal cord problems.
-Baclofen comes in brands like Lioresal, Beklo, Baclodol, Flexibac and Gablofen.
+Baclofen is available under various brand names, including Lioresal, Beklo, Baclodol, Flexibac, and Gablofen.

-The usual recommended dose for baclofen in adults is 5 mg three times a day, taking the dose adjustment into account as all the muscle relaxant medications that stimulate the brain should be adjusted accordingly to the underlying condition, weight, and age of the patient.
+The usual recommended dose for baclofen in adults is 5 mg three times a day, taking into account the dose adjustment, as all muscle relaxant medications that stimulate the brain should be adjusted accordingly based on the patient’s underlying condition, weight, and age.

 Tizanidine (Zanaflex)

-Tizanidine is an FDA-approved drug for managing the spasticity of the muscles.
+Tizanidine is a medication used to manage muscle spasticity.
 It is a centrally acting alpha-2 agonist drug (works by blocking the nerve impulses).
 Tizanidine comes in the brand Zanaflex, which works by blocking the pain nerve impulses, causing relief in the muscle pain due to medical conditions like multiple sclerosis and spinal cord injury.

 Healthcare providers recommend taking the initial dose of tizanidine as 2 mg every 6-8 hours, which gradually increases according to the patient’s condition and compliance.
 The maximum dose of tizanidine that an adult can take is 36 mg in a day, which should not be increased by any means.